palei/tronner/README.md

     from tronner import command
     @app.event('PLAYER_LEFT <name>')
     def goodbye(name):
-        command.say("%s has left the building." % name)
+        command.say("%s has left the server." % name)

+The built-in commands include:
+- `command.say(text)`
+- `command.kick(player, reason)`
+- `command.ban(player, time, reason)`

 ## Custom command function
-The commmands in the `command`-module write to standard output by default.
+The commands in the command-module write to standard output by default.
 If you're not using `SPAWN_SCRIPT`, or piping your script output to the server manually, you may need a different way of interacting with the server.

 The following example demonstrates how one can override the function.